Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   FileCopier.cpp `Line 77`,`Line 131` respectively

 - **File Size Threshold for Small and Large File Copy Commands**
   Defines the size boundary used to classify files as small or large, determining which command is used to copy them.
+Default is `2 GB`.

   **Note:** This setting directly influences how files are processed and which copy strategy is applied.
 It is intended for advanced users who understand the performance implications of reclassifying file sizes.
 Changing this may degrade sync performance.
 Proceed with caution.
   FileCopier.cpp `Line 63`

+- **EnableBackupCopyAfterRun**
+  Creates a backup copy of the metadata cache after each successful run for added integrity protection.
+Saved as `.BackupCache` hidden directory.

+- **EnableCacheRestoreFromBackup**
+  Enables restoring the metadata cache from a backup copy stored on the destination to protect against cache corruption.

 #